 For details about opportunities and risks related to important issues (Materiality) for the Ajinomoto Group, please see our Securities Report (in Japanese only) and Financial Report 2023.
-The Group's initiatives and their KPIs for addressing each materiality item are disclosed in the Sustainability Report 2023.

-"AminoScience" in action

-"AminoScience" is one of the sources of our Group's unique competitive advantage.
+The Group's initiatives and their KPIs for addressing each materiality item are disclosed in the Sustainability Report 2023. [&]quot;Seikatsusha" is a unique Japanese concept that, unlike the partial concept of "consumer" used in business and "citizen" used in political science, seeks to define people holistically.
+"AminoScience" in action "AminoScience" is one of the sources of our Group's unique competitive advantage.
 In the four growth areas of Healthcare, Food & Wellness, ICT, and Green, we can co-create greater social value and economic value.